All Episodes

 The Democratic Party has been a cobbled together group of interest grades, labor leaders, but not necessarily the rank and file.

-The LGBTRS community, whatever they are this week, uh the uh the minorities, uh, but that's the leadership of the minorities.
+The LGBQTRS community, whatever they are this week, the minorities.

-Republicans now getting almost a third of the African American vote.
+Republicans now getting almost a third of the African-American vote.

 Without a pandemic, I think we might have gotten half.

-Uh uh, the uh kind of left intellectuals.
+The kind of left intellectuals.

 They have their money.